- Our Commitment

 JEA has recorded conservation easements to protect the head waters of Yellow Water Creek and Julington Creek and a tributary to Black Creek.
 The utility has also constructed new hardwood wetlands within the Dunns Creek and Nassau River basin watersheds and tributaries flowing into Julington Creek.
 These easements and created wetlands help protect precious habitat in the communities we serve and minimizes impacts of population growth in Northeast Florida.

 The Florida manatee is a large marine mammal that can reach around 3500 pounds and grow more than twelve feet long.
 While these “Gentle Giants” were once endangered, their population has increased over the past few decades and they are now listed as “threatened” in the US.
 For most of the year Florida manatees are widely dispersed throughout or community’s waterways.
 During the winter months in Northeast Florida, these manatees head for the warmer waters of our natural spring system.

 JEA has worked collaboratively with the US Fish and Wildlife Service, the Florida Fish and Wildlife Conservation Commission and local universities to encourage successful winter migrations of manatees to these warmer waters.
 Extensive studies where undertaken to discourage these mammals from interrupting their natural migration and lingering near JEA thermal discharge sites along the St. Johns River.
 As depicted in the graphs below, manatee observations during the winter season at JEA facilities have decreased drastically due to construction of aquatic barriers.
 These decreased sightings and continued increases in manatee populations throughout the state are proof these collaborative efforts are truly paying off.
-For more information on the cooperative work between JEA, the Service and the Commission please view the following presentation.

 Annual Bird Count